huntergps/handbook-docs/Fuse/03 - UI Components.md

 </App>
 ```

 Note that views added in a NativeViewHost are always rendered _in front_ of your other Graphics theme content, so your use of depth and render order will need to take this into account.
+(For instance: things like `<BringToFront>` and `<SendToBack>` might not behave the way you expect.)

-To achieve the opposite -Adding Fuse views in a Native theme- read on.
+To achieve the opposite, adding custom components and views inside a Native theme, read on.

 ## $(GraphicsView)
 The `GraphicsView` is the counterpart to the @(NativeViewHost) and allows you to add Fuse views to an @(App) using the Native theme.